ukwa/npld-access-stack/README.md

 ```

 Any upstream proxy talking to these services need to set the host and protocol/scheme so that any URLs returned are correct. e.g. for Apache use `ProxyPreserveHost` set to `on` (default is `off`) to set the `Host` header, and use `X-Forwarded-Proto` to specify whether the protocol/scheme is `http` or `https`.

+From the reading rooms, each LDL will have to set up the DNS names that resolve to a suitable user-facing upstream proxy.
+That proxy then passes the requests on to the other systems in the chain.

 #### Setting up logging